Linguistic and Technical Documents

 Exploiting Mobile-Assisted Language Learning Technology to Enhance Japanese Language Education

-A workshop presentation sponsored by Kodansha USA was given at the 2015 ACTFL Annual Convention and World Languages Expo in San Diego, CA.
+A presentation on an exciting new langage learning platform, given at the 2015 ACTFL Annual Convention and World Languages Expo in San Diego, CA.

 The Japanese Language